matrix-org/matrix-spec-proposals/proposals/2229-rebind-existing-3pid.md

 Clients should be prepared to understand that this may just mean they are dealing with an old homeserver, versus the 3PID already being bound on this homeserver by another user.

+Homeservers will need to keep track of each identity server that an address has been bound with, and upon user account deactivation, should attempt to unbind all of them.

 ## Security considerations